jhlywa/chess.js/README.md

 ### .board()

-Returns an 2D array representation of the current position.
+Returns a 2D array representation of the current position.
 Empty squares are represented by `null`.

 ```ts